 - Print and export a summary to use in your appraisal

-Data from the database of European Surveillance of Congenital Anomalies (EUROCAT), a European network of birth defect registries, showed a prevalence of the classical form of CdLS to be 1.24/100,000 births or 1:81,000 births and estimated the overall CdLS prevalence at 1.6-2.2/100,000.
+Data from the database of the European Surveillance of Congenital Anomalies (EUROCAT), a European network of birth defect registries, showed a prevalence of the classical form of CdLS to be 1.24/100,000 births, or 1:81,000 births, and estimated the overall CdLS prevalence at 1.6-2.2/100,000.
 Severe limb anomalies were significantly more often present in males.

 In classical disease there is a highly distinctive and easily recognisable facial appearance at birth and it changes little throughout life.
 In children with mild disease this may be less obvious at birth but become more noticeable over the first two or three years of life; however, the characteristic face is lost by adulthood.

 - There is premature delivery in a third of cases with evidence of intrauterine growth restriction (IUGR) in many.